• Skip to main content

 • Breastfeed baby 10–12 times in 24 hours.

-• Hold him and wake him if he’s very sleepy.
+• Hold them and wake them if they are very sleepy.

 • The more you breastfeed the more milk you make.